Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Aging Can Cause Your Hair Texture to Change

-One of the principal reasons hair texture changes is with age.
+Yes, one of the main reasons for hair texture change is aging.
 When you reach middle age, various things start happening with your body that can lead to changes in your hair texture.

 Hair Texture and a Loss of Collagen with Age